Introduction

 Because of "inter-sample overs"

-It's possible for a totally "in-range" piece of source material "out-of-range" samples after upsampling.
+It's possible for a totally "in-range" piece of source material to have "out-of-range" samples after upsampling.

-The very simple explanation is: when the interpolator "connects the dots" to form a signal at a higher sampling rate, sometimes the new "dots" fall out of range.
+The very simple explanation is: when the interpolator "connects the dots" to form a signal at a higher sampling rate, sometimes the new "dots" fall out of range - causing clipping.

 This is essentially a defect introduced in the mastering process, and is not a problem with the upsampler.